 Add the "ID" number you got in Studio as "Profile ID".

 Add the CSV URL of your feed.
-If you're using a Google Spreadsheet, check out this article to know how to convert the file into a working URL
+If you're using a Google Spreadsheet, check out this article to learn how to convert the file into a working URL

 Click on "Add feed" once you're done.